 - A home equity loan has a fixed interest rate and the repayment is over the life of the home loan, which could be 15 or 30 years for most people.

-- This type of loan is known as a second mortgage, which means that if you fail to pay, the lender can foreclose and work with the primary lien holder.
+- This type of loan is known as a second-mortgage, which means that if you fail to pay, the lender can foreclose and work with the primary lien holder.
 Or the lender can sell the home.
-Also, the lender can wait until the bankruptcy has concluded and sell the home.
+Also, the construction loan lender can wait until the bankruptcy has concluded and sell the home.

-The major types are the home equity loan and the home equity line of credit (HELOC).
-The home equity loan provides you with one lump sum of equity to fund your home improvements, while the HELOC provides you with a line of credit that you can tap as you need it for your home improvements.
+The major types are the home equity loan and the home equity line of credit, also called a HELOC).
+The equity loan option provides you with one lump sum of equity to fund your home improvements, while the HELOC provides you with a line of credit that you can tap as you need it for your home improvements.

 It depends upon your circumstances.
 Getting a construction or home improvement loan allows you to do home improvements but it is on a set schedule and the money is disbursed by the lender as certain milestones are met.

 Also, the construction loan is of a limited duration, with a loan period of three to five years being most common.
 This will increase the amount of your monthly payments.